Website Vision Preparatory Charter School

-Job Description: The Lead Teacher will, through professional development, take an active role in developing and implementing their curriculum.
-The Lead Teacher will lead in the classroom, effectively manage scholars, and drive academic performance.
-The Lead Teacher will work closely with the Principal and School Director to develop, deliver, and assess high quality, standards aligned lessons.
-The Lead Teacher is responsible for their scholars’ achievement and is expected to constantly self-reflect, assess, learn and grow in their profession.
+The Associate Teacher will, through professional development, take an active role in developing and implementing their grade level curriculum.
+The Associate Teacher shares equal time between classes lead by Lead Teachers in their grade level.
+While the Lead Teacher is the designated leader in each classroom, the Associate Teacher works as an equal professional partner to effectively manage scholars and drive academic performance.
+The Associate Teacher will work closely with Lead Teachers, Principal and School Director to develop, deliver, and assess high quality, standards aligned lessons.
+The Associate Teacher is responsible for their scholars’ achievement and is expected to constantly self-reflect, assess, learn and grow in their profession.

 - Read Teach Like a Champion by Doug Lemov and view included DVD before July professional development begins.